-Geography at UL consists of modules in human and physical geography.
-The modules are taught through lectures, tutorials (small group teaching). laboratory exercises and fieldwork.
-In each module you will learn to think critically, analysing how and why our natural and physical world shapes our human interactions and vice versa.
-You will acquire a special way of thinking 'spatially', with space and place at the forefront of your study, and learn a range of skills which appeal to employers.
-In your second and third years, you will have an opportunity to work outside the University on co-operative education and study geography abroad in one of our partner institutions.
-In your final year, you will have a range of options to study an aspect of geography in more detail as part of an individual or group project.
+GUL Geography consists of modules in human and physical geography.
+The modules are taught through lectures, tutorials. laboratory exercises and fieldwork.
+In each module vou will learn to think critically, analysing how and why our natural and physical world shapes our human interactions and vice versa.
+You will learn to understand and expand your geographical imagination, the unique way geographers think about the world, with space and place at the forefront of your study, and learn a range of practical skills, such as Geographical Information Systems (GIS), which appeal to employers.
+In the first year you will be introduced to the foundations of human and physical geography.
+In your second and third years, you will build on this knowledge through more specialised modules on population, earth science, development, and landscape.
+You will also have the opportunity to work outside the University through the cooperative education programme, and study Geography abroad in one of our partner institutions.
+In your final year, you will focus on natural hazards, sustainability, environmental issues, and cultural and historical geography, and you will have a range of options to study an aspect of geography in more detail as part of an individual or group project.